 As part of our capital management strategy, our Board of Directors authorizes common share repurchase programs.
-On December 17, 2012, our Board of Directors authorized a new \$750 million share common share repurchase plan, which replaced the existing plan set to expire at the end of 2012.
-At February 21, 2013, the remaining authorization under the program was \$634 million (refer to Item 5 'Market for Registrant's Common Equity, Related Stockholder Matters and Issue Purchases of Equity Securities' and Item 8, Note 20 to the Consolidated Financial Statements for additional information).
-As noted above, repurchases under this program are entirely discretionary; the timing and amount of the additional repurchase transactions will depend on a variety of factors including, but not limited to, global (re)insurance and financial market conditions and opportunities, capital management and regulatory considerations.
+On December 9, 2013, our Board of Directors authorized a new \$750 million share common share repurchase plan, which replaced the existing plan set to expire at the end of 2014.
+At February 20, 2014, the remaining authorization under the program was \$723 million (see to Item 5 'Market for Registrant's Common Equity, Related Stockholder Matters and Issue Purchases of Equity Securities').
+As noted above, repurchases under this program are entirely discretionary; the timing and amount of the additional repurchase transactions will depend on a variety of factors including, but not limited to, global (re) insurance and financial market conditions and opportunities, capital management and regulatory considerations.